luizaccarvalho/luizaccarvalho/README.md

 # Luiza - @luizaccarvalho
 ### Hello Wolrd 🌎

-My name is Luiza, from Belo Horizonte Brazil.
-I'm a fullstack developer and big fan of cakes and heavy metal!
+My name is Luiza, from Belo Horizonte Brazil 🇧🇷.
+I'm a fullstack developer and big fan of cakes 🍰 and heavy metal 🤟🏻

 ### Skills 👩🏻‍💻